-LFT is fenced with 19 gates for authorized vehicles and trucks to enter and exit.
-The gates are kept closed and locked at all times.
-Five of the gates have card readers for personnel to access the gates.
-Gates 6, 7, and 11 through 14 are monitored with video surveillance.
-Security personnel and the fire station are staffed 24 hours per day, 7 days per week.
+LFT is fenced with 19 gates, eight of which have card readers, for authorized vehicles to enter and exit.
+All gates are kept closed, locked, and monitored at all times.
+Airport Police and the Aircraft Rescue and Fire Fighting (ARFF) Department are staffed 24 hours per day, 7 days per week.
 The Lafayette Sheriff's Department is contracted to monitor the airport.
-The LFT staff is on site Monday through Friday, 5 a.m. to 10:00 p.m.
-There is a call-out pager that is manned 24 hours a day.
+The LFT staff is on site Monday through Friday 4:30am to 10:30pm, and on the weekends from 4:30am to 2:30pm.
+There is a 24-hour Operations Phone that can be used to contact the individual who is On-Call outside of operating business hours.
 On a typical day, there will be 18 LFT personnel working at the airport site on the day shift.